 How Your Personal Information is Used by NAK

-Your information will be held by NAK Consulting Limited (“NAK”).
+Your information will be held by NAK Consulting Services Limited (“NAK”).
 This privacy notice is to let you know how NAK promises to look after your personal information.
 This includes what you tell us about yourself, what we learn by having you as a customer, and the choices you give us about what marketing you want us to send you.
 This notice explains how we do this and tells you about your privacy rights and how the law protects you.

 Our Privacy Promise